Mongolian Plateau: Geography

 The average elevation of the Mongolian Plateau ranges from 915 to 1,525 m above sea level.
 The highest point in the plateau is found in Tavan Bogd at 4374 m above sea level.

 Ecology

 The ecology of Mongolia is complex, having varying regions of highland and lowland areas.
 Grazing species such as yaks, Przewalski's horses, domesticated sheep, saiga antelope, Siberian ibex and Argali are common.
-Predator species include the Eurasian lynx, snow leopards, Corsac foxs as well as carnivorous birds such as the bearded vulture, saker falcon, and the cinereous vulture.
+Predator species include the Eurasian lynx, snow leopards, Corsac foxes as well as carnivorous birds such as the bearded vulture, saker falcon, and the cinereous vulture.
 Marmots are common throughout the region including the Tarbagan marmot with large parts of its range located in the Mongolian plateau.

 History

 The plateau was inhabited and conquered by various groups, including (chronologically) the Xiongnu, Xianbei, Göktürks, Tang dynasty, Liao dynasty, Mongol Empire, Yuan dynasty, Northern Yuan dynasty, and Qing dynasty.

 Environmental changes

 Between 1980 and 2010, rising global temperatures and direct human activity (particularly the use of lake water for mining and agriculture) have contributed to a significant loss of lake surface area across the Plateau.
 Qagaan Nurr and XinKai Lake have shrunk by two-thirds of their surface area during that time, while others (including Huangqihai Lake and Naiman Xihu) have dried up entirely.
 Some exceptions, such as East Juyan Lake and Had Paozi, have grown, but overall the average total surface area of lakes in the region has shrunk by 30%.
 The region also suffers from a high rate of desertification.